-The insurer may also impose additional exclusions and restrictions on your policy.
-For example, you may be required to make sure your home is kept in a lived-in state by:
+You may be required to make sure your home is kept in a lived-in state by:

-- Keeping the lawns mowed
+Keeping the lawns mowed

-- Stopping the mail, newspaper and other regular deliveries
+Stopping the mail, newspaper and other regular deliveries

-- Getting someone such as a friend, relative or neighbour to check on your house (inside and outside once a week)
+Getting someone such as a friend, relative or neighbour to check on your house (inside and outside once a week)

 These conditions vary between insurers and in accordance with your personal circumstances, but failing to abide by them could cause any claims during this period to be refused.